Public Policing – A Lesson in Restraint

 Such restraint is not behaviour we would tolerate in our other relations.

-If a nation state fires a missile at this country we would consider it as an act of war and respond accordingly, probably by firing a missile back.
+If a nation-state fires a missile at this country, we would consider it an act of war and respond accordingly, probably by firing a missile back.

 But, in the face of protests, all too often, the police will adopt a defensive position and merely fend off the missiles that come towards them.
 It’s very passive, very tolerant, very restrained.